 The Kentucky Department for Public Health (DPH), within the Cabinet for Health and Family Services, reports two cases of laboratory-confirmed influenza, indicating the presence of flu activity in Kentucky.
 The cases are both from Jefferson County.

 The CDC Advisory Committee on Immunization Practices recommends flu vaccine for all individuals aged six months of age and older.
 People who are strongly encouraged to receive the flu vaccine because they may be at higher risk for complications or negative consequences include: Continue reading Early Influenza Cases Reported→

-As part of the 52 Weeks of Public Health campaign, the Kentucky Department of Public Health (DPH), within the Cabinet for Health and Family Services (CHFS), is emphasizing the negative impact of arthritis on people who live in rural areas.
+As part of the 52 Weeks of Public Health campaign, the Kentucky Department for Public Health (DPH) within the Cabinet for Health and Family Services (CHFS), is celebrating Newborn Screening Awareness Month by promoting awareness about the importance of early screening for Kentucky babies.

 The Basics: Memory Loss, Dementia, and Alzheimer’s Disease